 ABOUT ELEANOR

-I'm a mama of two (plus two that didn’t make it), a wife, a full spectrum doula (birth, postpartum, abortion, miscarriage/loss), herbalist, writer, scholar, and organic gardener.
-In truth I think of myself as a multi-disciplinary artist whose creative pursuits range from birth work to gardening to making herbal teas and tinctures, to reading academic articles on the cultural practices of placenta care, to mothering to home tending to making zines.
+I'm a mama of three (plus two that didn’t make it), a writer, wife; a full spectrum doula (birth, postpartum, abortion, miscarriage/loss), herbalist, and homemaker.
+In truth I think of myself as a multi-disciplinary artist whose creative pursuits range from birth work to making herbal teas and tinctures, to reading academic articles on the cultural practices of placenta care, to mothering and home tending to writing my grief focused newsletter, Tears of Things.

 I was born and raised in South Carolina, alongside Pine trees, torrential thunderstorms, fairy tales, and my Episcopal church family.
 Love, organic farming, and adventure called me to Lopez Island, WA where I lived for a decade.
-Since 2018 I’ve been making home on 10 acres where my husband grew up outside Everson, WA.
-I currently divide my time between there and my hometown, Columbia, SC.
+Since 2018 I’ve been making home on ten acres where my husband grew up in Whatcom County, WA.

 My path has been long and full of zig zags....with many seeds planted along the way, some composted, some flourishing.